official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 611. The minutes record that Cabinet on 17 October was informed that discussions continued amongst the Permanent Members of the UN Security Council on a resolution on Iraq.
-The right balance had to be struck and progress was being made.197
+The right balance had to be struck and progress was being made.[^197]

-612. Mr Campbell wrote that the discussion at Cabinet “was almost all foreign”, including on the Middle East Peace Process, India and Pakistan, the bombings in Bali and the risk of further attacks.198 There had also been a discussion of the firefighters’ strike.
+612. Mr Campbell wrote that the discussion at Cabinet “was almost all foreign”, including on the Middle East Peace Process, India and Pakistan, the bombings in Bali and the risk of further attacks.[^198] There had also been a discussion of the firefighters’ strike.

-196 Letter Rycroft to Watkins, 17 October 2002, ‘Iraq: UK Military Options’.
+[^196]: Letter Rycroft to Watkins, 17 October 2002, ‘Iraq: UK Military Options’.
-197 Cabinet Conclusions, 17 October 2002.
+[^197]: Cabinet Conclusions, 17 October 2002.
-198 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^198]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown

 309